V4Fire/Core/src/core/prelude/global/README.md

 # core/prelude/global

-This modules provides a bunch of global functions and constants.
+This module provides a bunch of global functions and constants.